MayonnaiseTraveler/dotfiles/README.md

 - [ ] add a list of browser extensions i use
 - [ ] clean all config files that look like frankenstein
 - [ ] remove unecessary dependencies
+- [x] start using wpgtk to manage themes
 - [x] update readme further
 - [x] remove some of my personal stuff from the repo later
 - [x] remove unecessary files